Healthcare staffing compliance: overcoming key challenges

 Healthcare recruitment is governed by strict laws that affect recruitment practices.
 Some of the common laws are:

-• OSHA regulations – Ensure workplace safety by enforcing policies that protect healthcare workers from occupational hazards.
+• OSHA regulations: Ensure workplace safety by enforcing policies that protect healthcare workers from occupational hazards.

 Failing to comply with these healthcare employment laws can result in fines, lawsuits, and reputational damage.
+For example, as a recruiter, when you hire a registered nurse, it is important to follow all the proper procedures to stay compliant and maintain a safe workplace

 Traditional healthcare staffing methods rely heavily on agencies that charge high commissions, create inefficiencies, and provide limited transparency.
-These challenges lead to:
+These staffing challenges lead to:

 • High costs due to agency markups and hidden fees